Infinite-Blue-1042/Fluent/README.md

-# Write
+# Fluent
-The writing app for the rOS in full functionality.
+The official coding language to create apps in rOS.